laravel/docs/upgrade.md

 **Likelihood Of Impact: Medium**

-The `double` and `float` column types of database migrations have been rewritten to make these types consistent across all databases.
+The `double` and `float` column types of database migrations have been rewritten to be consistent across all databases.

 The `double` column type now creates a `DOUBLE` equivalent column without total digits and places (digits after decimal point), which is the standard syntax in SQL.
 Therefore, you may remove the arguments for `$total` and `$places`: